fberlinger/FISH/BlueSim/README.md

 Rename that file to `fish.py`.

-## Run an experiment with simulated BlueBots
+## Run an Experiment with Simulated BlueBots

 Open the jupyter notebook: